 The Diversity Lecture Series is intended to give insight and understanding of multicultural issues to the West Michigan Community.
-The series is designed to introduce an essential component of education in helping audiences consider perspectives other than their own, encouraging civil debate, broadening the basis for critical thought and promoting cultural understanding.
+It is designed to help audiences consider perspectives other than their own, encouraging civil debate, broadening the basis for critical thought and promoting cultural understanding.

 - ASL interpreted